GryllsAddons/ShaguTweaks-mods/README.md

 - **MiniMap Timer**
 *Adds a togglable timer to the minimap clock.*
-*Left click the clock to toggle the timer, left click the timer to start or right click to reset.*
+*Left click the clock to toggle the timer, left click the timer to start/pause or right click to reset.*

 - **Modifier Actions**
 *Use Ctrl (C), Alt (A) & Shift (S) for in game actions.*